Max Green (musician)

-Maxwell Scott Green (born December 15, 1984), better known as Max Green, is an American musician who is the former bassist/backing vocalist and one of the founders of Escape the Fate, the former rhythm guitarist and vocalist for The Natural Born Killers, and former bassist/backing vocalist for Falling in Reverse.
+Maxwell Scott Green (born December 15, 1984), is an American musician who is the former bassist/backing vocalist and one of the founders of Escape the Fate, the former rhythm guitarist and vocalist for The Natural Born Killers, and former bassist/backing vocalist for Falling in Reverse.
 He was the bassist/backing vocalist for his own band, Violent New Breed, from 2013 to 2023.

 Early life

 Green was born in Cincinnati, Ohio, and moved to Pahrump, Nevada, when he was in 4th grade.
 After living there for three years, he moved to Las Vegas, Nevada.

 Green has played guitar since his childhood and dreamed of becoming a professional musician.
 During his teenage years, Green began playing the bass guitar, inspired by the albums Progress, Resignation and ...
 And the Battle Begun by the band RX Bandits.
 He borrowed many ideas for his music from Spencer Chamberlain's (singer of Underoath) screamed vocal technique.

 As a teenager, Green participated in several bands as a bassist.
 After meeting fellow musician Ronnie Radke in high school, the two formed the band True Story, which later formed into the first-lineup Escape the Fate.